 6.22.1 Description

-AI on UE (e.g. AI agent) represent a paradigm shift by embedding AI capabilities directly into user equipment, such as cell phones, smart watches, and cars.
+AI capabilities on UE (e.g. AI agent) represent a paradigm shift by embedding AI capabilities directly into user equipment, such as cell phones, smart watches, and cars.
 The UE with AI agent aboard can leverage the UE’s 3GPP subscription data and autonomously invoke 3GPP services (e.g. sensing services, AI/ML services, positioning services) based on understanding and interpretation of user intent.
 By combining the inherent capabilities and status inside the UE, with the 3GPP service data exposed by the network, the UE can achieve cross-domain data fusion and analysis, thus generating a comprehensive and optimized response to the user.

+Building on this autonomous capability, the AI agent on the UE can initiate service requests to the network on behalf of the user.
+It thus becomes essential that upon receiving a service request, the network needs to determine whether it originates from the UE itself or from an AI agent on the UE.
+From a security perspective, this differentiation helps mitigate risks such as attacks from malicious agents or unintended interpretive errors.
+From a service standpoint, it allows the network to distinguish between UE-originated and AI-originated traffic, enabling tailored QoS management based on their distinct operation patterns and performance requirements.
+Furthermore, from a policy control angle, this distinction supports the enforcement of precise operational boundaries and prevents misuse of user privileges through agent-specific policies.
+Overall, this ability to differentiate significantly enhances security, service customization, and regulatory compliance in 6G networks.

 The deployment of UE AI agents drives transformative applications across critical domains, e.g. personalized healthcare, smart home systems, and autonomous driving, which can greatly enrich and facilitate people's lives.